Looking for an Example of How to Perform a Gage R&R Study?

 Almost every week, we get this question from someone trying to conduct a Gage R&R study because their customers are requiring it.
 They think if their product is good, their Gage R&R should be too.

-it evaluates your ability to measure your product accurately and consistently.
+It evaluates your ability to MEASURE your product accurately and consistently

 Gage R&R Study Basics

-If your parts are identical, there is NO Part Variation and all of the variation falls to the appraisers and equipment.
+Warning - the #1 mistake: If your parts are identical, there is NO Part Variation and all of the variation falls to the appraisers and equipment.

 Gage R&R Example